-Current PEPS Initiatives
+Current PePS Initiatives

-In 2004, the Ministry of Finance and the National Development and Reform Commission had issued a policy document on “Implementation of Government Energy Efficiency Procurement,” calling for a staged, 3-year program to establish energy-efficient purchasing practices at all levels of government in China [Treasury 2004 Number 185.pdf - 68 KB].
-The energy-efficient procurement program went into effect in 2005.
+As of December 2004, the Ministry of Finance and the National Development and Reform Commission had issued a policy document on Implementation of Government Energy Efficiency Procurement, calling for a staged, 3-year program to establish energy-efficient purchasing practices at all levels of government in China [Treasury 2004 Number 185.pdf - 68 KB].

 A draft report on the survey was submitted to NDRC for review; they passed it on to the State Council.
 Then-Vice Premier Wen Jiabao was very impressed by the findings and prepared an official note indicating that government energy management should become part of the government's work agenda, and because government energy management involved retrofits of buildings, energy efficiency procurement, and improving energy management, it should be studied in an integrated fashion by relevant government departments in order to develop energy management system for implementation.
 (Wen Jiabao was appointed Premier of China during the National People's Congress in April, 2003, replacing Zhu Rongji.)